Why Pick the Right Office Furniture?

-A recent YouGov sponsored survey claimed that 79% of potential employees are more likely to want a position if the office is well-designed.
+Why Pick the Right Office Furniture?
+A recent YouGov sponsored survey claimed that 79% of potential employees are more likely to want a position if your office is well-designed.

 As if this wasn’t enough to encourage employers to pay attention to their interior design, 85% of the people surveyed also agreed that potential clients will base their judgement of a business, on the way their office looks.

 Clearly, an impressive and inspiring workspace is vitally important, and every boss should be asking “how do I create the perfect office?”.

 Like all kinds of commercial interior design, office design is really a subtle science.
 It’s about understanding the way that colours, layouts, and furniture affect psychology.
 It’s knowing thing like:

 Natural or indirect light reduces eye strain and fatigue, making for more productive employees.

 A lot of red decor risks making staff less analytical whilst the artful use of blue promotes productivity.